-6.2.2 Leishmaniasis:
+6.2.2 Leishmaniasis

-Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was Moderate with seasonal transmission (March-November).
-Leishmaniasis is transmitted by sand flies.
+Low: Unmitigated health risk to U.S. personnel was low year round.
+Leishmaniasis is transmitted by sandflies.
 A small number of cases (less than 1% per month attack rate) could occur among personnel exposed to sandfly bites in areas with infected people, rodents, dogs, or other reservoir animals.
 In groups of personnel exposed to heavily infected sandflies in focal areas, attack rates can be very high (over 50%).
 There are two forms of the disease; cutaneous (acute form) and visceral (a more latent form of the disease).
 The leishmaniasis parasites may survive for years in infected individuals and this infection may go unrecognized by physicians in the U.S. when infections become symptomatic years later.
 Cutaneous infection is unlikely to be debilitating, though lesions may be disfiguring.
 Visceral leishmaniasis disease can cause severe febrile illness, which typically requires hospitalization with convalescence over 7 days.

-6.2.3 Sandfly fever:
+6.2.3 Sandfly fever

-Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was Moderate with seasonal transmission (May-June and September-October).
+Low: Unmitigated health risk to U.S. personnel was low year round.
 The disease is transmitted by sandflies, which typically bite at night and breed in dark places rich in organic matter, particularly in rodent or other animal burrows.
 Rare cases are possible.
 Although data are insufficient to assess potential disease rates, 1% to 10% of personnel could be affected per month; under worst conditions disease rates can be as high as 50% with no mitigation measures in place.
 Incidents can result in debilitating febrile illness typically requiring 1 to 7 days of supportive care followed by return to duty.